Content

 Prioritizing consumer needs, customer-oriented businesses leverage CJM as an effective tool to build long-term relationships based on trust and excellence.

-By tracking multiple stages of customer interaction, companies identify pain points, optimize contact points, and form effective emphatic customer experiences.
+By tracking multiple customer journey stages, companies identify pain points, optimize contact points, and form effective emphatic customer experiences.
 This is what secures greater loyalty and repeat purchases.

 According to a Salesforce Study, 84% of customers anticipate companies to respond to their genuine needs proactively.
 That is why managing the Customer Journey Map is critical to best match customer expectations.